shantoroy/shantoroy.github.io/demo_posts/2018-01-08-11-things-to-do-before-graduate.md

 And today, hands-on experience is always preferred over just theoratical knowledge in IT arena.
 Also, entreprenuership skill needs overall knowledge on every other aspects.
 So, even being a CSE or IT student you need to know the marketing skill as well.
 Because you have to market not only your product but also your skill.

 ## 4. Write a CV/Resume
+Prepare a CV/Resume while continuing in your final year.
+You can write it using MS Word or Latex.
+In this case, Latex is my personal favorite.
+You will find a lot of CV/Resume templates in [`Overleaf`][Overleaf] or [`ShareLatex`][ShareLatex] - two popular cloud based platform.

+If you prefer MS word, then you will find some templates for CV/Resume or cover letter in [`Office templates`][t1] or [`Office templates 2`][t2].
+Also you can create and customize your CV online using a free platform - [`Hloom`][Hloom].

 ## 5. Attend seminars, workshops or conferences
 ## 6. Take professional courses
 ## 7. Create a LinkedIn profile